meta-llama/prompt-ops/README.md

 ]
 ```

-If your data matches this format, you can use the built-in `StandardJSONAdapter` which will handle it automatically.
+If your data matches this format, you can use the built-in [`StandardJSONAdapter`](src/prompt_ops/core/datasets.py) which will handle it automatically.

 ### Custom Data Formats

-If your data is formatted differently, and there isn't a built-in adapter, you can create a custom adapter by extending the `DatasetAdapter` class.
-See the [Adapter Selection Guide](docs/adapter_selection_guide.md) for more details.
+If your data is formatted differently, and there isn't a built-in dataset adapter, you can create a custom dataset adapter by extending the `DatasetAdapter` class.
+See the [Dataset Adapter Selection Guide](docs/dataset_adapter_selection_guide.md) for more details.

 ## Key Features

 - **YAML Configuration**: Define your entire optimization pipeline in a single YAML file
 - **Standardized Dataset Adapters**: Easily work with different dataset formats (JSON, CSV, YAML)
 - **Customizable Metrics**: Evaluate prompt performance with configurable metrics
-- **Multiple Inference Providers**: Support for OpenRouter, vLLM, NVIDIA NIMs, and OpenAI-compatible endpoints
+- **Multiple Inference Providers**: Support for OpenRouter, vLLM, NVIDIA NIMs and others
 - **Fast Optimization Mode**: Get optimized prompts in seconds without a dataset
 - **Comprehensive Evaluation**: Compare original and optimized prompts with detailed metrics